arvigeus/AZ-204/Topics/Functions.md

 ### Configuration via CLI

-Setting properties: `az resource update --resource-type Microsoft.Web/sites -g <RESOURCE_GROUP> -n <FUNCTION_APP-NAME>/config/web --set properties.XXX`, where `XXX` is the name of the property.
+Setting properties: `az resource update --resource-type Microsoft.Web/sites -g $resourceGroup -n <FUNCTION_APP-NAME>/config/web --set properties.XXX`, where `XXX` is the name of the property.

 - `functionAppScaleLimit`: 0 or null for unrestricted, or a valid value between 1 and the app maximum (200 for Consumption, 100 for premium).